microsoft/ALAppExtensions/Modules/System/Data Compression/README.md

 ### IsGZip (Method) <a name="IsGZip"></a>

- Returns true if and only if the given InStream is compressed with GZip.
+ Determines whether the given InStream is compressed with GZip.

 #### Syntax